mrshariati/FEMCorrosionSimulation/README.md

     --with-parmetis-lib=/usr/local/lib/libparmetis.so --download-mumps=yes --download-scalapack=yes --download-suitesparse=yes
     ```
     (in case of installation on previous build pass also `--with-clean=1`)
     2. By setting two enviromental variales `PETSC_DIR` and `PETSC_ARCH` permanently in respective [Linux system](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables).
-The short code for Ubuntu 20.04.2 LTS is:
+The short setting for Ubuntu 20.04.2 LTS is:
     ```shell
     sudo gedit /etc/profile
     ```